MohammadShabib/Flight-Search-API/README.md

     security.amadeus.clientId=ozH5U6xhACfGKJkF4n31xM2nKpATnrHt
     security.amadeus.clientSecret=sbzRL3i6A60why05
     ```
+   #### Important Note:

+   - The configuration values provided above are for demonstration purposes and can be invalid after sometime and btw they are not linked to personal accounts :D.

 3. **Build and Run the Application**: Proceed with building and running the application

-### Important Note:

-- The configuration values provided above are for demonstration purposes and can be invalid after sometime and btw they are not linked to personal accounts :D.
+4. **Explore and Test the APIs**:

+   **a.
+Using Swagger**:

+   You can use Swagger to try out the APIs.
+To do so, follow these steps:

+   1. Obtain a JWT token by making a GET request to `{{base_url}}/jwt`.

+   2. Use the obtained token to authenticate your requests while testing the APIs in Swagger.

+   **b.
+Using Postman Collection**:

+   Alternatively, you can use the provided Postman collection for convenience.
+Here's how:

+   1. Import the [Amadeus.postman_collection.json](src%2Fmain%2Fresources%2FAmadeus.postman_collection.json) file into Postman.

+   2. Trigger the GET JWT API.
+It is autoconfigured to generate and add the JWT token for the entire collection after successful execution.
+   3. Interact with the APIs :D

 ### API Documentation